2DegreesInvesting/indicatorBefore_public/README.md

 ```` Shell
 ./setup_and_run_alt.ps1
 ````
-9. The package will run between 5-10 minutes, after which the output of the package will be stored in "/output/"
+9. The output of the package will be stored in "/output/"

 10. In case you'd like to dive into the coding details, you can install VSCode from: https://code.visualstudio.com/download